Florence Barrett: Early and private life

-Lady Barrett was born in Henbury in Gloucestershire now part of Bristol, and she was the fourth child of merchant Benjamin Perry.
-She received little formal education in the early part of her life, she studied physiology and organic chemistry at University College, Bristol, and graduated with a first-class BSc in 1895.
-She received a Bachelor of Medicine (MB) in 1900 and a Doctor of Medicine (MD) in 1906 at the London School of Medicine for Women.
+Lady Barrett was born on 18 February 1867 to a wealthy family in Henbury in Gloucestershire now part of Bristol.
+She was the fourth child of merchant and railway agent Benjamin Perry and his wife Elizabeth Perry (née Willey).

+Her early education was at home with governesses and as a teenager Barrett decided to become a doctor.
+She achieved a first class degree in Physiology and Chemistry in 1895 at the Bristol Medical School.
+She then trained at the London School of Medicine for Women in 1900 where she obtained a Bachelor of Medicine (MB) in 1900 and then a Doctor of Medicine (MD) in 1906.
+At the time the London School of Medicine for Women was the only hospital in England where women could train in medical practice.

-Barrett married surgeon Frederick George Ingor Willey, the son of Josiah Willey FRCS, in 1896.
+Barrett married her maternal cousin Frederick George Ingor Willey, who was a surgeon and the son of Josiah Willey FRCS, in 1896.
+They had no children.
+In 1909, Barrett brought divorce proceedings against her husband.
+Her petition was heard in May and she was granted a final decree in November.

 In 1916, Barrett married Sir William Fletcher Barrett FRS.
 At the time of their marriage, Sir William, aged 72, was a former Professor of Physics at the Royal College of Science for Ireland in Dublin.
 His research focused on psychic phenomena, and he later founded the Society for Psychical Research in 1882.
 She claimed to have conversed with her husband after his death in 1925 through the help of a third-party.
 She published an account of the sittings, entitled Personality Survives Death, in 1937.